 In order to meet all identified facility needs, the District intends to complete projects using a combination of funding sources, including joint use funds or contributions, development impact fees, and state funding (if available).
 The District will pursue state matching funds if and when they become available, and if received, they will be used for projects on the Bond Project List or other high priority capital outlay expenditures as permitted by law.
-Approval of this measure does not guarantee that all projects on this Bond Project List at all listed sites will be funded beyond the local revenues generated by this measure.
-The District's proposal for the projects assumes the receipt of some state matching funds, which could be subject to appropriation by the Legislature or approval of a statewide bond measure.
+Approval of this measure does not guarantee that all projects on this Bond Project List will be funded beyond the local revenues generated by this measure.
+The District's proposal for the projects assumes the receipt of some state matching funds, which could be subject to appropriation by the Legislature or approval of a statewide bond measure, as well as passage of a \$70 million companion bond measure held on the same date as this measure.
 Bond funds may be used to meet any matching share contribution requirements.

 Proceeds from the sale of bonds authorized by this measure shall be used only for the construction, reconstruction, rehabilitation, replacement, furnishing and equipping of school facilities, and the acquisition or lease of real property for school facilities, all as listed on the Bond Project List.
 All projects to be financed with bonds authorized by this measure listed on the Bond Project List have been determined by the District to be "school facilities" as that term is used in the California Constitution.
-"School facilities" include projects at school sites as well as administrative and teacher/staff support facilities which are necessary for, and related to, the delivery of high-quality education services.
+"School facilities" include all classroom and non-classroom buildings, facilities and service systems which are necessary for, and related to, the delivery of high-quality education services.

-Specific projects to be funded by the bond measure include the following:
+Specific projects to be funded by this bond measure include the following: